vertighel/jallsky-old/README.md

 It provides following features:

- - a node driver to communicate with the camera;
+ - A node driver to communicate with the camera: it is a node translation of the pyallsky code.
- - a web page to control the camera;
+ - A web page to control the camera: it is a simple interface based on bootstrap 4.
- - a link to the node-fits module to create FITS files and png images, and to add custom FITS header keys;
+ - A link to the [node-fits](https://github.com/Nunkiii/node-fits) github module: this module allows using data from the AllSky Camera to treate FITS files and png images, and to add custom FITS header keys.
+It also creates a simple histogram of the values of the image.
- - a set of mongodb functions to save informations about observations;
+ - A set of mongodb functions to save informations about observations: these observations are mainly key headers containing image informations, timing, and filesystem paths of the locations where fits and png images are stored.
- - a websocket server to broadcast camera and db informations;
+ - A websocket server to broadcast camera and db informations;
- - a node video script to create an animation of last images (TODO).
+ - a node video script to create an animation of last images (IN PROGRESS).

-## Code Example

 ## Motivation

-This project is born to provide the OARPAF telescope with the best AllSkyCamera system and to help its robotization process.
+This project is born to provide the [OARPAF observatory](http://www.orsa.unige.net) with the best AllSkyCamera system and to help its robotization process.
+The final goal is to integrate [webGL features](https://github.com/Nunkiii/XD-1) to dynamically change image cuts; to provide a web interface to dynamically browse the image db, and to  add overlays to the image containing the position of celestial objects and of the OARPAF 80cm telescope during pointing, improving ESO solutions such as the [La Silla AllSky Camera](http://www.ls.eso.org/lasilla/dimm/lasc/).

 ## Installation

+Due to the early development stage, the installation process is quite articulated.

 ### Installing the latest node version

-The latest node version (7.9) supports async/await functions which are handy our case
+The latest node version (7.9) supports async/await functions which are very helpful in our case.

     cd /usr/local/
     wget https://nodejs.org/dist/v7.9.0/node-v7.9.0-linux-x64.tar.xz